hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 ---
 **Overview**

-HPE GreenLake Central is an advanced software-as-a-service platform that provides you with a consistent cloud experience for all your applications and data—on-premises or off-premises.
+HPE GreenLake Central is an advanced software-as-a-service platform that provides you with a consistent cloud experience for all your applications and data on-premises or off-premises.
 It provides you with insights and controls to manage your hybrid IT estate, complementing your use of public clouds and data centers.
-HPE GreenLake Central gives you the ability to choose where and how to place your workloads and data, and—through the services you purchase—enables you to monitor security, capacity, resource utilization, and costs.
+HPE GreenLake Central gives you the ability to choose where and how to place your workloads and data, and through the services you purchase enables you to monitor security, capacity, resource utilization, and costs.

-HPE GreenLake for ML Ops is an on-premises, enterprise-grade ML service, enabling developers and data scientists to rapidly build, train, and deploy ML models—from pilot to production, at any scale.
+HPE GreenLake for ML Ops is an on-premises, enterprise-grade ML service, enabling developers and data scientists to rapidly build, train, and deploy ML models from pilot to production, at any scale.

 This preconfigured solution comprises an optimized hardware stack and is powered by HPE Ezmeral Runtime Enterprise.
 It provides data scientists with self-service access to a sandbox environment for prototyping and testing, to eliminate IT provisioning delays, ensure repeatability, and accelerate time-to-value.
 As a fully managed solution, the HPE GreenLake for ML Ops offering frees IT from routine infrastructure management tasks.